Wall to Wall Closet | French Doors using Bi-Fold Doors

-I should have done this wall to wall closet years ago, instead of having these awful mirrored by-pass doors.
+I should have done this wall-to-wall closet years ago instead of having these awful mirrored bypass doors.

 When I took the carpet up in the master bedroom a couple of years ago, I left the doors up and couldn’t get the carpet removed inside the closet area.
 This is the day we started on the bedroom flooring.
 Rodney talked me into removing the closet doors and the carpet.
-I am sooo glad I listened to him.
+I am so glad I listened to him.

-Wall to Wall Master Closet redo
+Wall to Wall Master Closet Redo

 Each side frame was snugly pushed in place and secured with molly bolts.

-To fill the space in between the 2x4’s to make them more solid, we cut pieces and secured them with nails and screws.
+To fill the space in between the 2x4s to make them more solid, we cut pieces and secured them with nails and screws.

 See?
 She loves it when we go outside to throw that silly ball!

-So, here we are being silly trying out the new doors!
+So, here we are, being silly, trying out the new doors!
 I’m loving the new look already!

 Still more painting!

-I have had enough with the tiny roller!
+I have had enough of the tiny roller!
 It’s time to bring in the big guns to paint the SIX closet doors.
-Visit Homeright.com/diy to see how quick and easy it was to paint the new french doors made from bi-fold doors!

-A little tweaking is in order
+A Little Tweaking is in Order

-Saying I LOVE my new wall to wall closet with french doors is an understatement.
+Saying I LOVE my new wall-to-wall closet with French doors is an understatement.
 It makes me smile every time I walk into the room.
-When the original mirror doors were put up we didn’t want to deal with building a header, so the doors were custom ordered and very expensive.
+When the original mirror doors were put up, we didn’t want to deal with building a header, so the doors were custom-ordered and very expensive.
 I am not sorry they’re gone!

 I would love for you to share this on Pinterest!